 Cancer affects everyone in some way.
 In Alberta:

-The Canadian Partnership for Tomorrow Project.
-We hope to have thousands of Canadians join the study to learn about how to prevent cancer and other long-term health problems.
+The Canadian Partnership for Tomorrow Project (CPTP).
+Over 300,000 Canadians have joined the national study.
+The study hopes to to learn how to prevent cancer and other long-term health problems.

-The Tomorrow Project is funded by the Alberta Cancer Prevention Legacy Fund, administered by Alberta Innovates-Health Solutions, the Alberta Cancer Foundation and the Canadian Partnership Against Cancer, and receives in kind support from Alberta Health Services.
+Alberta's Tomorrow Project is funded by the Alberta Cancer Prevention Legacy Fund, administered by Alberta Innovates-Health Solutions, the Alberta Cancer Foundation and the Canadian Partnership Against Cancer, and receives in kind support from Alberta Health Services.

-Author: The Tomorrow Project
+Author: Alberta's Tomorrow Project